epiforecasts/EpiNow2/.github/CONTRIBUTING.md

 *   When a PR is ready to be merged, you may be asked to [rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) on the `main` branch.
 You can do this by checking out your branch and running `git rebase main`.
 If it is successful, your commits will be placed on top of the commit history of `main` in preparation for a merge.
 A rebase might result in some merge conflicts.
 Make sure that they are resolved, then push your changes to your branch again.

 *   A number of issues can cause the Github checks to fail.
-It might be helpful to safeguard against them by doing the following:
+It can be helpful to safeguard against them by doing the following:
   *   Check that there are no linting issues by running `lintr::lint_package()`.
   *   Run `devtoools::check()` to check for wider package issues like mismatching documentation, e.t.c.
   *   (Optional) Turn on continuous integration with Github Actions on your forked repository.